Extend the evidence loop

 Why plugins matter

-Use official packages when they fit, then add your own organization-specific capabilities without leaving the workflow system.
+Use official packages when they fit, then add your own organization-specific capabilities without leaving the shared runtime.
 The point is not a pile of adapters.
-The point is one runtime that absorbs more of your stack over time.
+The point is one runtime that keeps evidence consistent as it absorbs more of your stack.

 @glubean/graphql

-Ground GraphQL queries and mutations in the same traced workflow you already use for HTTP.
+Keep GraphQL queries and mutations inside the same traced evidence loop you already use for HTTP.

 @glubean/browser

-Extend the same workflow into Puppeteer-powered browser steps without losing structure.
+Extend evidence-backed verification into Puppeteer-powered browser steps without losing structure.

 @glubean/grpc